18 Exciting Neuroscience Internships & Research Opportunities for High School Students

 Cost: $9,700

-Harvard's Pre-College Program with a neuroscience focus introduces high school students to the field through coursework, seminars, and hands-on research experiences.
-At this summer neuroscience internship program, you'll explore the brain's intricate workings and its role in behavior and cognition.
+Harvard's Pre-College Program offers a neuroscience-focused track, introducing high school students to the field through coursework, seminars, and hands-on research experiences.
+This summer program allows students to explore the brain’s intricate workings and its role in behavior and cognition.

 Location: Cambridge, MA